Date: 23-Oct-2025

 • Lower initial cost

 A well-made bridge blends naturally and restores chewing function.
 Your general dentist can suggest if this suits your case best.
+In some cases, issues like wisdom teeth or the need for a root canal may also influence the right treatment choice.

-3. Comparing Implants and Bridges
+Comparing Implants and Bridges

 FactorDental ImplantDental Bridge